grinnell-cs/csc151-images/_handouts/taking-notes.md

 ---
-title: Note on taking notes in CSC 151
+title: Notes on taking notes in CSC 151
 summary: Some recommendations on why and how to take notes
 section: handouts
 ---